Femoral artery

 Frequently Asked Questions

-What is the function of the Femoral artery?
+What is the primary role of the femoral artery?

 Medical Disclaimer